PhilippePerret/My/README.md

 ## To build de `my` command

+* Start your Mac,
-* clone this folder
+* clone this folder,
-* run the ./bin/build_command.rb's file
+* run the ./bin/build_command.rb's file.

 ## Help